smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### IS DISTINCT FROM

-On SQL Server 2022 and later, this null-aware alternative also includes nulls:
+On SQL Server 2022 and later, this null-aware alternative also includes nulls.

 ```sql
 SELECT ID, Fruit, Quantity